Frequently Asked Questions

 When does registration open?

+Registration for Commencement Week events, including Commencement on the National Mall, is now open for the Class of 2023, faculty and staff.
 Students who had their degree awarded in summer 2022 or will complete all their degree requirements in the fall of 2022, spring of 2023, or summer of 2023, are eligible to participate in school celebrations and Commencement in May.
 They must register themselves and their guests to attend Commencement Week events.
-Registration will open on March 27, 2023 and close on May 12, 2023.
+Registration will close on May 12, 2023.

 Who needs to register?

-Tickets are required for all guests who will be 2 years of age, or older, by Commencement Week 2023.
-Any guest who will be younger than 2 years old does not require a ticket and must sit in the lap of a ticketed guest.
+Tickets are required for all guests who will be older than 2 years of age by Commencement Week 2023.
+Any guest who will be 2 years old or younger does not require a ticket and must sit in the lap of a ticketed guest.

 Regalia and Keepsakes